kailaix/NNFEM.jl/README.md

 * finite element domain, and core functions are in /src/fem.

-### Nerual network based constitutive relations
+### Neural network based constitutive relations

-* nerual network based constitutive relations are in /src/materials/NeuralNetwork1D.jl and src/materials/NeuralNetwork2D.jl.
+* neural network based constitutive relations are in /src/materials/NeuralNetwork1D.jl and src/materials/NeuralNetwork2D.jl.

-* nerual network based finite element solvers are in /src/solvers/NNSolver.jl, which compute the loss for indirect data training.
+* neural network based finite element solvers are in /src/solvers/NNSolver.jl, which compute the loss for indirect data training.

 * different customized neural networks are in /deps/CustomOp, which enables designing constraint-embedded neural networks.